-Cover design by Gene Case & Stephen Kling/Avenging Angels; Illustrations by Igor Kopelnitsky
+Cover art by: Cover design by Gene Case & Stephen Kling/Avenging Angels; Illustrations by Igor Kopelnitsky

 Hit hard by the recession, America’s restaurant workers are fighting for a fair deal.